DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 - **Missing Rites**: How the destruction of traditional identity formation creates perpetual adolescence and vulnerability
 - **False Authority**: How genuine expertise gets replaced by credentialed manipulation

 The mother and son in our example don't have to be enemies.
 Their conflict serves neither of their interests—it only serves systems that benefit from their division.
-But first, our investigators had to understand exactly how these systems operate.
+But first, I had to understand exactly how these systems operate.

 **The crime scene investigation begins.**